ThibautHumblet/VRExperience/README.md

 ````
 Afterwards open the folder in Unity.

+**Important**
+When opening the project in Unity, use version 2020.2.0f1!

 ### 2. Import the necessary videos
 Download the necessary videos from our [Google Drive](https://drive.google.com/drive/folders/1AhZGsppMoFCiUZs7fdNkun8_yRyc4pmh?usp=sharing).
 When you've downloaded the videos, put them in the *Video* folder in the Unity assets.
 Afterwards, check if the right videos are added to the *Video Clip* property in the *Video Player* component from the *Inverted Sphere* object